Frequently asked questions

 No. We do not have a pot of cash to commission or directly fund projects.
-We offer fiscal sponsorship, aka we grant filmmakers DGR status, so they can seek grants from foundations and solicit tax-deductible donations from philanthropists.
+We offer fiscal sponsorship, so you can seek grants from foundations and solicit tax-deductible donations from individuals and organisations.

 Does Documentary Australia help me find funds or grants?

-We do not actively search for grants for individual films.
-Filmmakers must do their own research, make their own contacts and raise their own finance.
-We can provide guidance to filmmakers when they are applying for a grant (please contact us at least three weeks before the deadline to discuss your grant application).
+We do not actively search for grants for individual films, unless you are invited into our Executive Producer + Sweethearts Program.
+Filmmakers must do their own research, and identify potential donors and foundations.
+We can provide guidance to filmmakers when they are applying for a grant, and as we hold the DGR status, we will apply for grants on your behalf (i.e. Documentary Australia Foundation becomes the applicant).
+Please contact us at least three weeks before the deadline to discuss your grant application.
+We also strongly encourage you to attend a workshop (Sydney, Melbourne + soon to be online) which can set you on the path to finding appropriate grants, and guides you in how to approach individuals.
 Check out the Resources section which will help get you started.

 What is DGR status and why does it matter?

 Deductible Gift Recipient (DGR) Status is an endorsement by the Australian Taxation Office.
-An organisation with DGR status can offer tax-deductions on donations.
-Documentary Australia has DGR-status, which means that you (as a sponsored filmmaker) can also offer tax-deductible donations to your donors.
-Let them know about this; it is a valuable benefit of donating through Documentary Australia.
+An organisation with DGR Item-1 status can offer tax-deductions on donations.
+Documentary Australia Foundation has DGR-status, which means that you (as a sponsored filmmaker) can offer tax-deductible donations to your donors through us.
+Let them know about this; it is a valuable benefit to donating through Documentary Australia.

 How do I get approved for fiscal sponsorship?

-Before any given film can receive funding through Documentary Australia, it must go through our application and approval process.
+Before any given film can receive funding through the Documentary Australia platform, the film project must go through our application and approval process.
 The Documentary Australia Board meets to approve applications four times per year.
-See Programs to find out the next cut-off date for applications, and to apply.
+See Fiscal Sponsorship to find out the next cut-off date for applications, and to apply.